7 Steps to Planning a Tile Fireplace Surround

-If you’re burning with inspiration to get started on a tiled fireplace but don’t know where to start, look no further than these steps to set off in the right direction.
+If you’re burning with inspiration to get started on your tiled fireplace surround and hearth but don’t know where to start, these 7 simples steps will set you in the right direction.
+Clay Squared handmade tiles naturally adorn Arts & Crafts era homes, Craftsman bungalows, and Mid Century fireplaces.

 |AVERAGE COST OF FIREPLACE PROJECT|